 This is generally fine for most sites, but a mobile site shouldn't really be bloated with a lot of options which are frankly only suitable on a desktop or perhaps a tablet device.
 This is where you can, and we might say that you should, consider a separate mobile site as a little sister to your main desktop site.

-For REAL mobile Apps, not mobile web-sites, we'll use IONIC which is based on Angular JS with Android and iOS SDKs, which in English means that you can also have a full App suite to compliment your web infrastructure.
+For REAL mobile Apps, not mobile web-sites, we'll use React Native with Android and iOS SDKs, which in English means that you can also have a full App suite to compliment your web infrastructure.